 “No one forces us to shop online, do they,” I respond, continuing our walk.
 “We don’t have to use Google maps to find our way from point A to point B. We don’t have to Uber.
 If we’re concerned about sinister elements in applications, don’t use those applications.
 There’s nothing new in learning to trust where we get our information from.
-That came with the most foundational tools of communication, long before the advent of language.”

 “All easier said than done,” Elsie counters.
 “Even for old dogs like us.”